 In the toolbar, you will find various selection tools.
 Select the “Pen Tool” by clicking on its icon.
 It looks like a pen nib.

-Step 3: Zoom In for Precision
+3. Zoom In for Precision

 Before you start creating your path, it’s essential to zoom in on the image to get a clear view of the object’s edges.
 You can do this by pressing “Ctrl” (or “Cmd” on Mac) and the “+” key or by using the zoom tool in the toolbar.
-Aim to zoom in to around 300% or more, depending on your image’s size and your preference for accuracy.

-Step 4: Create Anchor Points
+4. Create Anchor Points

 Begin marking the edges of the object you want to cut out with precision.
 Click at various points along the object’s edge to create what are called “Anchor Points.“